prof-rossetti/southernct-csc-443-201701/notes/computer-networks/notes.md

 ###### Lifecycle of a Network Request

 The way you are most likely familiar with requesting information over the Internet is by visiting a URL in your web browser.
 In this case, your computer is the client making the request for information.
+And the computer hosting the website located at the given URL is the server.

+  1. The client sends a request to the server.

-If the client doesn't know the IP address of the server, it will ask a **Domain Name Server (DNS)** to lookup the IP address associated with that given domain name.
-The role of the DNS is analogous to the role of the telephone operator when you dial *411*.
+  1a.
+If the client doesn't know the IP address of the server, it will ask a **Domain Name System (DNS) Server** to lookup the IP address associated with that given domain name.
+In this way, the role of the DNS is analogous to the role of the telephone operator when you dial *411*, in which you may ask the operator, "May I please have the number for Pepe's Pizza in New Haven?" and the operator would either share the phone number with you, or connect your call directly.

-The client sends a request to the server.

-The server receives the request and sends a response.
+  2. The server receives the request, processes it, and sends a response back to the client.

-The client receives the response, and within the context of the web-browsing example, a web browser interprets and formats the results on screen.
+  3. The client receives the response, and within the context of the web-browsing example, the client's web browser interprets and formats the results on screen.

+###### Client-side vs Server-side Programming

+You may have heard references to client-side and/or server-side programming.
+Within the context of web development, you can generally think of **server-side** software as a set of instructions executed by the server, and **client-side** software as a set of instructions executed by the client.

+Practically, server-side applications are responsible for processing web requests into responses.
+Written in server-side programming languages like [Ruby](https://www.ruby-lang.org/en/), [Python](https://www.python.org/), [PHP](http://php.net/), etc., they often handle database connections, translating database data into HTML or JSON responses.
+A web service (i.e. [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services)) is a perfect example of a purely server-side application.

+Client-side applications are generally responsible for displaying or otherwise representing the information returned by server-side applications.
+Written in client-specific languages like [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), they are commonly executed within web browsers or native applications.
+They may provide user interactivity or other functionality that does not require subsequent communication with the server after the server's initial response.
+Or they may send information back and forth to and from the server multiple times within a single user session.
+Web pages and data visualizations are good examples of client-side web applications.

+In some cases, a single web application may contain both server-side and client-side logic.
+This hybrid approach is exemplified by any fully-functional [Model-View-Controller (MVC)](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) application built using the [Ruby on Rails](http://rubyonrails.org/) or [Python Django](https://www.djangoproject.com/) framework.
+In other cases, client-side logic and server-side logic may be separated into different web applications (i.e. a back-end web service distinct from a front-end user interface).